shailensukul/Whittley-CR2180/BoatParking.md

 * A 550 watt model

 Based on the weight of my boat, I settled on the 550 watt model.
-I also have only a 3 degree incline on an aggregate driveway, and so I was confident that it would work.
+I only have a 3 degree incline on an aggregate driveway, and so I was confident that it would work.

 <img src="/images/KlikaGen2MiniMover.JPG" width="400px;" />